Names have many uses in fiction, both inside and outside of the book. (Pen names, anyone?) As such, this is going to be split into three sections.

 Telling of Genre

 One character name superpower is easily showing a book’s genre.
-Now generally you’d know what genre a book is from reading the synopsis or looking at the cover, but sometimes one or the other of those things isn’t done well (I recently saw a fantasy book with a cover that screamed historical fiction), names can be a big clue.
+Now generally you’d know what genre a book is from reading the synopsis or looking at the cover, but sometimes one or the other of those things isn’t done well (I recently saw a fantasy book with a cover that screamed historical fiction) and names can be a big clue.
 A character named Caltraxor is probably a sci-fi character, I character named Veldana is probably fantasy, a character named Elizabeth could very well be from a historical fiction, etc. How do you know if your character’s name fits the genre?
 Well… Sci-fi names tend to have a more exotic edge to them, with more letters like Z, X, and Y. They can also have apostrophes in weird places, but please spare your readers the agony of trying to pronounce a name with too many apostrophes.
 Fantasy names tend to have a more regal, noble air to them or can be a bit mysterious.
 Names like Celaena, Veldana, Wisterin, and Rea can be good fantasy names.
-(Apparently ending a female name with an A is also fairly common/easy.)
+(Ending a female name with an A is also fairly common/easy.)
 For dystopian/post-apocalyptic names there’s actually a tip online to say normal names (like Jane, Maria, James, Peter) with a mouth full of Oreos.
 The results are things like Dannel, Marth, Rith, Brickney, and Mayhem.
 I don’t actually know what formula you’d use for making them just off the top of your head, but the Oreos thing works pretty well from what I can tell.
 (Plus, you know, Oreos.)

 Telling of Character